ubeninja77/hotel/README.md

 <br/>

 Spend **no more than 1 hour** answering those questions and adjusting your project's first draft design.
 After one hour, get started; don't forget that a useful skill for the programmer is the ability to get started, and adjust in small ways often.
+Also, remember that you can always refactor later to improve your design!

 ## Functional Requirements